Blake57H/python-encode/README.md

  While SSA use MP4 as catainer and aac as audio codec, I'll go MKV and libopus since I only watch on PC and device compatibiliy (like Android TV or something) isn't an issue.
 Also I prefer subtitles that can be enabled or disabled.
 On MP4 subtitle is burned into video.

  It will start with system.
-I'll probablly use Task Scheduler on Windows or init.d on Linux (I have only used Ubuntu/Debian)
+I'll probablly use Task Scheduler on Windows.

 By the way, I'm using Python 3.10 and backward compatibility isn't my priority.
 It will probablly work on Python 3.9 with "from future import __annotation__" but not any version prior than that.